chahilhyper9725/EventMsg/README.md

 - **BLE Tester** ([docs/webtools/ble-tester.html](docs/webtools/ble-tester.html))

 ## Advanced Examples

+### Multi-Source Processing
+See [examples/MultiSourceDemo](examples/MultiSourceDemo) for a complete example of handling messages from multiple sources with independent queues.

 ### BLE Communication
 See [examples/BLE_ESP32](examples/BLE_ESP32) for a complete BLE example using multiple dispatchers.